lynx-json/specification/specifications/properties/validation/index.md

 ## Meaning

 The `validation` property of a specification is used to indicate that a value has validation state and identify related content that should be displayed when the validation state changes.
-The `validation` property

-The `validation` property of a specification is used to express constraints on an input value, or input values, and identify content that should be displayed when a constraint or a set of constraints are in a certain state.
+The `validation` property is also used to express constraints on an input value, or input values, and identify content that should be displayed when a constraint is, or when a set of constraints are, in a certain state.

 ## Format Rules